 Turn the heat off and use an immersion or standing blender to purée the soup until it's as smooth as possible.
 (It should be relatively thick and creamy when it's done.)

-Season to taste with sea salt and rashly ground black pepper.
+Season to taste with salt and freshly ground black pepper.
 (Here's How to Season to Taste)

-In a small bowl, combine the chile paste with the extra virgin olive oil and drizzle a bit over each serving.
+In a small bowl, combine the chili paste with the extra virgin olive oil and drizzle a bit over each serving.